Preparing Students for the Data-Driven Challenges of Today's World

 Program Director

-Starting in Fall 2023, students will be recommended to follow the schedule below in order to ensure eligibility for graduation.
+Students are recommended to follow the schedule below in order to ensure eligibility for graduation.
 The Education Team will monitor progression, but it is ultimately the student’s responsibility to track their progression to ensure they meet graduation requirements.
 Course offerings and course availability are subject to change.
+BDS students must take 27 credits of the required courses, and 9 credits of electives (optional courses).

 Fall Term 1